Dynamics in an exact solvable quantum magnet: benchmark for quantum computer

+III.
+The introduction of nnn coupling will not destroy the ballistic propagation mode, therefore, the system still displays QW.

+It is noticeable that the QW and OTOCs results of a single spin-flip is totally accurate, which is supported by mathematical proofs in the previous sections and double-checked by different numerical methods in supplementary material~\cite{suppM}. \\

-{\textit{Digital Quantum Simulation on IBM Cloud Quantum Computer---}} In principle, the SW theory can effectively and accurately describe the information spread process in the FM system with infinitely large lattice sites.
-Thus, this would be a good way to verify the performance of quantum computers.
-While the current world record is 62-qubit QW~\cite{MGong2021}, in the future, with the increase of the number of qubits and the realization of error-correcting qubits, the QW and tunable transportation in large-size N-dimensional ($N\geq2$) system can be experimentally verified on programmable quantum computers.
+{\textit{Digital quantum simulation---}}In principle, ASSD theory can very effectively describe the diffusion process of information in large-scale or even infinite lattice ferromagnetic system, thus makes it an ideal way to test the computational power of quantum computers.
+Although at present the several largest superconducting circuits quantum computers in the world total less than 70 quantum bits~\cite{MGong2021,YWu2021}, we believe that the coming decades will see a great increase in the number of qubits, as well as the realization of error-correcting qubits.
+With the unstoppable progress of technological infrastructure, more phenomena in many-body dynamics, such as QW in large-scale systems and controllable magnetic transport, will be verified by more programmable quantum processors in the future.

 As a principle testing, here we conduct experiments on a 5-qubit quantum processor and compare the experimental results with the theoretical ones.
-To simulate spin-flip dynamics experimentally, one needs to translate the time-evolution computation into the language of quantum circuits consisting of a sequence of standard quantum gates.
-We start with Heisenberg model described by bosonic Language, i.e.,
+In order to conduct an experiment of scrambling dynamics on the IBM quantum processor, one must translate the time evolution into the language of quantum circuits, i.e., a series of standard quantum gates.
+First, for single spin-flip dynamics, the effective Heisenberg model described in bosonic language can be written as

 Here we take $J_1=-1$ and $S=1/2$.
-By ignoring the constant term (which introduces only a global phase factor), the time-evolution operator can be written as
+By ignoring the constant term, which only brings in a global phase factor, the time evolution operator can be written as